jinantonic/EAD-Lab-3/README.md

 ### 4th Button
 ![Sketch](images/4th.png)
 Moving onto the **Remove Colour** button.
 Enter the colour id and select the **Show Colour** button to display the colour that you would like to remove.
-Check the displayed colour and click **Remove Colour** button to remove it.
+Check the displayed colour and click the **Remove Colour** button to remove it.

 </br>